followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columnResizingMode.md

 The **columnResizingMode** option accepts one of the following values.

 - **nextColumn**
-    When a user widens a column, the width of the next column decreases.
+    When a user resizes a column, the width of the next column changes.
 - **widget**
-    When a user widens a column, the width of the widget increases.
-The width of the next column remains the same.
+    When a user resizes a column, the width of the widget changes.

 <!--/fullDescription-->